 3. Currywurst (Spicy German sausage)

+Instead of the usual fancy restaurants inside the shopping malls, why don’t you try this amazing street food called currywurst?
 Currywurst is the benign Bratwurst’s spicy twin.
 The most common way for local vendors to serve currywurst is to cut the sausages into bite-sized pieces and then sprinkle a generous amount of curry powder on top.
-You’ll find this dish paired with fries as well as bread rolls.
+You’ll find this top German dish paired with fries as well as bread rolls.
 Too spicy for your palate?
 Wash it down a chilled pint of German beer!
 Fun fact: currywurst is so famous in Germany that there was once a whole museum dedicated to it in Berlin!